postcss/autoprefixer/README.md

 Autoprefixer is about 50 times faster than Compass and 10 times faster than Stylus.

-On Core i7, 10 GB RAM and SSD, benchmark with GitHub styles is:
+On a Core i7 with 10 GB of RAM and SSD, benchmark with GitHub styles is:

 ```
 ~/Dev/autoprefixer$ ./node_modules/.bin/cake bench